sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 The first line in brackets is the name of a plugin, though it's a little different than what we've seen previously because of the double colon sandwiched in the name.
-Don't let that scare you off.
-It's just means we are using a plugin called `Template` that is a sublcass of the `[GatherDir]` plugin.
+This syntax mean we are using a plugin called `Template` that's a sublcass of the `[GatherDir]` plugin.

 So what exactly does this plugin do?

 #### The `[GatherDir]` and `[GatherDir::Template]` Plugins